X

 According to records the first person baptized in Corpus Christi parish was Jospeh Ribitzki on January 18, 1913.
 Hilda W. Schubkegel was the first person baptized in the new church on March 18, 1914.
 Most Reverend Henry Althoff, Bishop of Belleville, officiated at the first Confirmation on May 2, 1915 for a class of twenty-six.
 The marriage of Walter Jorn and Annie Vernier was the first wedding on May 30, 1916.

 Over the years many improvements and changes have been made including construction of the parish rectory in 1974 and the parish center in 1992.
 The parish has grown from the original thirty-four families to 365 houesholds.
-In September 2011 we moved into our new church which holds over 400 parishioners.
+In September 2011, the parish moved into the new church which sits caddy-corner from the old church and holds over 400 parishioners.

-In 2012, the old church was striped of its pews, a new carpet was laid, and a new classroom was constructed where the altar was.
+In 2012, the old church was striped of its pews, new carpet was laid, and a new classroom was constructed where the sanctuary was.
 The building was renamed Grootens Hall in honor of the Rev. John Grootens, our very first pastor.
-Grootens Hall contains three classrooms for our PSR program and is used as a meeting room for our Boy Scout troop and special event.
+Grootens Hall contains three classrooms for our PSR program and is used as a meeting room for our Boy Scout troop and special events.

 CORPUS CHRISTI PASTORS: